opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 If failures begin to accumulate, the feedback actor can pause individual clients to reduce pressure on the system.

-Once things stabilize, those paused clients are switched back to “running.”
+Once stability is restored, the paused clients return to the **running** state.

 This lets the benchmark automatically throttle back parts of the load when problems occur—and ramp them up again when things recover—so you get a more realistic picture of how your cluster handles hiccups.